Home » RECIPES » SMOKED » Smoked Baked Beans

 Ingredients.
 Baked beans, honey BBQ sauce, sweet heat rub by Pit Boss, ketchup, mustard, Worcestershire sauce, bacon, onion, and green bell pepper.

 • Pellet Smoker: I use a vertical pellet smoker by Pit Boss but any wood pellet smoker or pellet grill will work.
-You can also use your gas grill or charcoal grill with a smoker box and wood chips for the same result.

 • Wood Pellets: I use Competition Blend pellets by Pit Boss, it is a combination of maple, hickory, and cherry wood.
 Other great options include oak and pecan wood.
-I do not recommend using mesquite or hickory because they are a tad too strong for baked beans.

 • Cast Iron Skillet: I love using my Lodge cast iron because it evenly distributes heat and stays warm throughout the smoking process.

-How to Make Baked Beans in the Smoker
+How to Make Smoked Baked Beans

 1. PREP YOUR SMOKER: Add wood pellets to the hopper and fill your water pan with cool water.
 Preheat the smoker for 20 to 30 minutes prior to smoking the baked beans.